What we do

 Using the pens he’s painstakingly carved from bamboo, the artist carefully but confidently puts ink to paper.

-This particular paper is the back of a poster he managed to find.
 Ali tells me that the quality of the page is important and it’s difficult to find the right kind in New Zealand.

 In fact, most of the instruments necessary to calligraphy are difficult to come by here and, when he first arrived in the country, Ali was unable to practice because he couldn’t find the resources.

 “I couldn’t find the paper, the ink, the bamboo, anything,” he says.